nbusseneau/BetterCartographyTable/README.md

 <summary>Real-time collaboration</summary>

 Astrid and Brynhild are planning their next expedition.
-Thanks to **Better™️ Cartography Table**, it will be a great success, as they can collaborate and prepare it in real time on the public cartography table.
+Thanks to **Better™️ Cartography Table**, it will be a great success, as they can collaborate and prepare it in real time on the **public cartography table**.

 https://github.com/nbusseneau/BetterCartographyTable/assets/4659919/e535a301-994f-4129-b9ec-3e51685bab2c